English Speaking Counseling in Tokyo Japan

 Insight-oriented psychodynamic psychotherapy, CBT (cognitive behavioral psychotherapy), supportive psychology counseling, and other forms of psychotherapy and mental health care are practiced at The Tokyo Meguro Counseling Center.
 Each individual's needs are into account in the process of determining the best combination of treatments to undertake.
 Please see the Counseling Approach page for further details.

 Marriage Counseling & Divorce.
 The Meguro Counseling Center sees many couples in crisis and has considerable experience with marriage and couples counseling.
 The pattern of trouble between the partners needs to be elicited and presented clearly to the couple so that they can work on resolving what is usually a negative cycle.
 Marital conflict sometimes leads to the painful conclusion of divorce.
 The Meguro Counseling Center works closely with a Japan and U.S. barred divorce Lawyer in Tokyo, and can provide advice and counseling on child custody, child abduction, and divorce counseling for international couples.
-Please contact the Center for more details.
+See an article on International Divorce in the Tokyo Families Magazine.

 Charts & Graphs.
 The Meguro Counseling Center often uses charts and graphs in order to conceptualize clinical issues in visual form.
 These are some examples of the many files used with clients at the Center (the graphs require individual discussion in order to make sense in context of each unique situation):